yiv/full_search/README.md

 ## Schema

-A FieldType describes the type (text, u64) of a field as well as how it should be handled.
+The schema describes the type (string, text, u64) of a field as well as how it should be handled.

 Schema field type supported: